Kevin-Lyle-Ruiz/WebCrawler/README.md

 # WebCrawler

 This is a web crawler created mainly with C, using Python to get links and text within a web page.
+The crawler retrieves words from the webpage, puts it into a Trie data structure, and prints it as a list in the console.

 ## Getting Started